Reconstructing QCD Spectral Functions with Gaussian Processes

 respectively for both the ghost and gluon spectral functions, $\rho_c$ and $\rho_A$.
 For the gluon, this is the well-known Oehme-Zimmermann superconvergence (OZS) condition~\cite{Oehme:1979bj, Oehme:1990kd}; for recent discussions with general fields, see~\cite{Cyrol:2018xeq, Bonanno:2021squ, Horak:2021pfr}.
 These works also include a treatment of the analytic low-frequency behavior of continuous parts of the spectral functions, initiated in~\cite{Cyrol:2018xeq}.

 A general spectral function $\rho$ consists of a continuous part $\tilde\rho$ and a sum of particle and resonance peaks (proportional to the $\delta$-function and its derivatives).
-The gluon spectral function only consists of a continuous part $\rho_A=\tilde\rho_A$ satisfying \Cref{eq:gen-ozs}.
-In turn, the ghost spectral function also exhibits a particle peak at vanishing frequency due to the infrared $1/p^2$ behavior of the Euclidean lattice ghost propagator,
+In this work, we assume that the gluon spectral function only consists of a continuous part $\rho_A=\tilde\rho_A$ satisfying \Cref{eq:gen-ozs}.
+This is the generic structure suggested by all functional equations describing the gluon propagator due to the ghost being massless.
+While derivatives of $\delta$-functions are formally also allowed, we exclude these structures from our ansatz due to the absence of a generic mechanism generating the required roots of the inverse gluon propagator on the real momentum axis.
+In turn, due to the $1/p^2$ behavior of the Euclidean lattice ghost propagator in the IR, the associated spectral function exhibits a particle peak at vanishing frequency in addition to its continuous part, i.e.